aleparuokakauppa/renamecrop/README.md

 - Download and run the .exe file on a amd64-system

 If this doesn't work -> Manual installation

-## Goal
-- Create a working and simple to use GUI image resizer + renamer
-- Application is reasonably performant
-- A Windows installation for use by non-developers

 ## Roadmap
 - A preview for the RGB selector